 The National Student Survey (NSS) gathers students’ opinions on the quality of their courses.
 The NSS helps to:

 - provide data that supports institutions in improving the student experience.

 The survey gives final year students the opportunity to give honest feedback on their overall experience, both within their chosen department and at university level.

 The results from the annual survey show overall satisfaction of University of Sheffield students is at 88 per cent - a three per cent rise from last year and four per cent above the national sector-wide average.
 This places the University second in the Russell Group, the association of leading UK research-intensive universities.

-In the Department of Automatic Control and Systems Engineering the results show that 90% of students are satisfied overall and that 98% are satisfied with the learning resources.
+In the Department of Automatic Control and Systems Engineering, the results show that 90 per cent of students are satisfied overall and that 98 per cent are satisfied with the learning resources.